 Please be advised that when the semester ends, the book

 group also ends.
 Make prior arrangements with the

-Teaching and Learning Forum if you will be having lunch
+Center for Excellence in Teaching and Learning if you will be having lunch

 after the end of the semester.